paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-distribution.md

       * Report the peer and return.
   * Load the candidate entry for the given candidate index.
 It should exist unless there is a logic error in the approval voting subsystem.
   * Set the approval state for the validator index to `ApprovalState::Approved`.
 It should already be in the `Assigned` state as our `BlockEntry` knowledge contains a fingerprint for the assignment.
-  * Dispatch a `ApprovalDistributionV1Message::Approval(approval)` to all peers in the `BlockEntry`'s `known_by` set who know about the block, excluding the peer in the `source`, if `source` has kind `MessageSource::Peer`.
+  * Dispatch a `ApprovalDistributionV1Message::Approval(approval)` to all peers in the `BlockEntry`'s `known_by` set, excluding the peer in the `source`, if `source` has kind `MessageSource::Peer`.
 Add the fingerprint of the assignment to the knowledge of each peer.
 Note that this obeys the politeness conditions:
     * We guarantee elsewhere that all peers within `known_by` are aware of all assignments relative to the block.
     * We've checked that this specific approval has a corresponding assignment within the `BlockEntry`.
     * Thus, all peers are aware of the assignment or have a message to them in-flight which will make them so.